Joon-Klaps/nf-core-viralmetagenome-manuscript/analysis/benchmarking/00_reference_scaffolding/data-preparation/readme.md

 Downloaded either all sequences or a random subset of 2000 sequences (if more than 2k available).
 Downloaded in FASTA format with Accession, GenBank, Segment headers.

-Next I selected a random representative sequence based on
+Next for each species segment combination I chose a representative sequence, and searched against all other sequences of the same species using mmseqs2.
+From these results, I selected a set of references that cover a range of sequence identities to the representative sequence (in 2% windows from 80% to 100% identity).
+These selected references were used for the reference-based scaffolding benchmarking.